-Edison hired Tesla and during the next year the immigrant established himself a reputation for being a serious engineer.
-Preferring to think out complex ideas in his head, or through the discipline of long mathematical calculations, the always immaculately dressed Tesla often worked until 5AM in the morning, arising just five and a half hours later to continue his work.
-Although frustrated at having to place his dream of alternating current on hold, he was glad to be in America, the land of opportunity, and worked diligently.
+Edison hired Tesla and during the next year the immigrant established himself as a serious engineer.
+Preferring to visualize complex ideas in his head, Tesla often worked until 5AM, arising just five hours later to continue work.
+Frustrated at having to place his dream of alternating current on hold, Tesla was glad to be in America, the land of opportunity, and he worked diligently.
 Nikola Tesla didn't think of himself as merely an inventor, but as a discoverer, if not a benefactor of humanity.

-While walking through Edison's lab, Tesla passes an elegant lady singing into a thing called a microphone.
-The famous actress, SARAH BERNHARDT (37), is here to immortalize her voice on a new contraption Edison calls a phonograph.
+While walking through Edison's lab, Tesla passes an elegant lady singing into a thing called a "microphone."
+The famous actress, SARAH BERNHARDT (37), is here to immortalize her voice on a new contraption Edison calls a "phonograph."
 A small ENTOURAGE and her PRODUCER surround her as she notices the good-looking Serbian now working at a nearby lab bench.

-PRODUCER
+PRODUCER Okay, Miss Bernhardt, you can take

-Okay, Miss Bernhardt, you can take a five-minute break.
+a five-minute break.

 Miss Bernhardt wanders over near Tesla where tea and biscuits happen to be laid out.
 After pouring a cup, she walks away, mischievously dropping her handkerchief.
-Tesla, ever the observer, swoops it up and extends it to her, unable to look her in the eyes.
+Tesla, ever the observer, swoops it up and extends it to her, unable to look her in the eye.